Have a Technical Question?

 Why use Technology International Group?

-The Technology International Group has over 20 years experience of assisting clients with their regulatory compliance needs.
-With its extensive knowledge and highly qualified team of engineers Technology International can provide effective and efficient solutions that minimise the impact on cost and resources of complying with the EMC Directive.
+The Technology International Group has over 25 years experience of assisting clients with their regulatory compliance needs.
+Technology International provides fast, efficient, and cost-effective EMC certifications.

-With offices in the US, Europe and Asia the Technology International Group is recognised globally as an expert in the fields of EMC and Mechanical & Electrical safety.
+With offices in the US, Europe and Asia the Technology International Group is recognized globally as an expert in the fields of EMC and mechanical & electrical safety.